 SC-5

-This bill authorizes the President to award the Medal of Honor to James Capers, Jr., for his valorous actions as a Marine Corps member during the Vietnam War in 1967.
-It specifically waives existing statutory time limits that would otherwise prevent the award.
-This legislation paves the way for Mr. Capers to receive the nation's highest military decoration, superseding the Silver Star he previously received for the same acts.
+This bill authorizes the President to award the Medal of Honor to James Capers, Jr., for acts of valor performed as a Marine during the Vietnam War in March/April 1967.
+The legislation specifically waives existing time limits that would otherwise prevent the posthumous award.
+This recognizes the bravery for which he previously received the Silver Star.